 - Use a realtor.
 Unless you plan on making a lot of real estate purchases, or you have the time, patience, confidence and inclination to DIY this purchase?
 A realtor is probably worth the money you’ll spend working with them, and if you’re just buying, you don’t even pay for them.
 The sellers do.

 - Have savings.
 That means above and beyond your down payment, too, because that money is already spoken for by the actual house.
-Closing costs are no joke.
+Closing costs are no joke, friends.